 Consider the Crib Paint

 Even the paint on your crib can pose a health risk.
 Make sure that your cribs are painted with lead-free paint, as babies will chew and gnaw on crib bars and posts.
 Lead paint might cause lead poisoning in this way, and this is a serious health concern.
 Most newer cribs use lead-free paint, but always double check just to be sure.
 The highest risk is purchasing a cheap online knock off from a foreign country where no one is monitoring the business and you really have no good legal recourse.
+You want the safest crib for your precious one.

 Are Crib Mobiles Safe?